Examiner Irene H Baker has allowed 170 of 282 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Irene H Baker maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 282 decided applications, the examiner allowed 170, for an overall allowance rate of 60%.
-Across the art units represented in this examiner's record, allowance rates range from 57% to 89%.
-This pooled figure aggregates outcomes from distinct art units and describes historical disposition data only.
+Irene H Baker maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's pooled allowance rate is 60%, meaning that 60% of decided applications—those allowed or abandoned—were allowed.
+The allowance rate across the examiner's art units ranges from 57% to 89%, reflecting variation in the outcomes of decided applications within the technology center.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →